 Texoma Regional Advisory Council

-- Mr. Greg Pittman, Tri-County Senior Nutrition Project, Inc.
+- Mr. Greg Pittman, Vice Chairman, Tri-County Senior Nutrition Project, Inc.

 - Mrs. Angie Hare, United Way of Cooke County